-Last year again saw generous giving with subscriptions Apologies and thank you to our speakers and all those generous payments, and some large gifts from committed supporters. supporters who committed to sponsoring tables at the dinner.
-Dr Peter Lowe gave \$A30,000 for the 2022 ANZCA Melbourne The foundation hopes to renew plans to launch the dinner at next Emerging Researcher Scholarship and ANZCA Melbourne year's ASM in Sydney.
-Individual tickets can be refunded through Emerging Anaesthesia Researcher Award, Mrs Asoka Vallipuram the ANZCA Events Team. gave \$A15,000 for the first Skantha Vallipuram ANZCA Research Scholarship, and Dr Brenton Sanderson and Dr Amardeep Singh gave leading gifts for the Environment and Sustainability Research Grant.
-Mrs Ann Cole gave \$A70,000 for the annual Russell Cole Memorial ANZCA Research Award for pain medicine, which has supported several pain medicine studies.
+Last year again saw generous giving with subscriptions payments, and some large gifts from committed supporters.
+Dr Peter Lowe gave \$A30,000 for the 2022 ANZCA Melbourne Emerging Researcher Scholarship and ANZCA Melbourne Emerging Anaesthesia Researcher Award, Mrs Asoka Vallipuram gave \$A15,000 for the first Skantha Vallipuram ANZCA Research Scholarship, and Dr Brenton Sanderson and Dr Amardeep Singh gave leading gifts for the Environment and Sustainability Research Grant, Mrs Ann Cole gave \$A70,000 for the annual Russell Cole Memorial ANZCA Research Award for pain medicine, which has supported several pain medicine studies.
 New Zealand colleagues again donated for the Darcy Price ANZCA Regional Research Award.